-Performance consideration Performance recommendation Number of SQL statements within the routine Routines should contain more than one SQL statement, otherwise the overhead of routine invocation is not performance cost effective.
-Logic that must make several database queries, process intermediate results, and ultimately return a subset of the data that was worked with is the best logic for routine encapsulation.
-Complex data mining, and large updates requiring lookups of related data are examples of this type of logic.
-Heavy SQL processing is done on the database server and only the smaller data result set is passed back to the caller.
-Complexity of SQL statements within the routine It makes good sense to include very complex queries within your routines so that you capitalize on the greater memory and performance capabilities of the database server.
-Do not worry about the SQL statements being overly complex.
-Static or dynamic SQL execution within routines In general static SQL performs better than dynamic SQL.
-In routines there are no additional differences when you use static or dynamic SQL.
-Number of parameters to routines Minimizing the number of parameters to routines can improve routine performance as this minimizes the number of buffers to be passed between the routine and routine invoker.
+Performance consideration Performance recommendation Number of parameters to routines Minimizing the number of parameters to routines can improve routine performance as this minimizes the number of buffers to be passed between the routine and routine invoker.
 Data types of routine parameters You can improve the performance of routines by using VARCHAR parameters instead of CHAR parameters in the routine definition.
-Using VARCHAR data types instead of CHAR data types prevents DB2 from padding parameters with spaces before passing the parameter and decreases the amount of time required to transmit the parameter across a network.
-For example, if your client application passes the string "A SHORT STRING" to a routine that expects a CHAR(200) parameter, DB2 has to pad the parameter with 186 spaces, null-terminate the string, then send the entire 200 character string and null-terminator across the network to the routine.
-In comparison, passing the same string, "A SHORT STRING", to a routine that expects a VARCHAR(200) parameter results in DB2 simply passing the 14 character string and a null terminator across the network.
+Using VARCHAR data types instead of CHAR data types prevents DB2 database systems from padding parameters with spaces before passing the parameter and decreases the amount of time required to transmit the parameter across a network.
+For example, if your client application passes the string "A SHORT STRING" to a routine that expects a CHAR(200) parameter, the DB2 database system has to pad the parameter with 186 spaces, null-terminate the string, then send the entire 200 character string and null-terminator across the network to the routine.
+In comparison, passing the same string, "A SHORT STRING", to a routine that expects a VARCHAR(200) parameter results in the DB2 database system simply passing the 14 character string and a null terminator across the network.
 Initialization of parameters to routines • It is a good idea to always initialize input parameters to routines, particularly if the input routine parameter values are null.
 For null value routine parameters, a shorter or empty buffer can be passed to the routine instead of a full sized buffer, which can improve performance.
+Number of local variables in routines Minimizing the number of local variables declared within a routine can improve performance by minimizing the number of SQL statements executed within the routine.
+In general aim to use as few variables as possible.
+Re-use variables if this will not be semantically confusing.
+Initialization of local variables in routines If possible, it is a good practice to initialize multiple local variables within a single SQL statement as this saves on the total SQL execution time for the routine.
+Number of result sets returned by procedures If you can reduce the number of result sets returned by a routine you can improve routine performance.
+Size of result sets returned by routines Make sure that for each result set returned by a routine, the query defining the result filters the columns returned and the number of rows returned as much as possible.
+Returning unnecessary columns or rows of data is not efficient and can result in sub-optimal routine performance.